mdiephuis/flow/README.md

 # Flow
-Collection of normalising flow experiments
+Collection of normalising flow tutorials and tests